szhuss/great-debate/README.md

     based on an individuals toilet paper installation preferences.

-    Lastly, the display of technical ability with use of HTML, CSS, and JS can be descirbed as nothing less than impressive, for a Software Engineer Apprentice.
+    Lastly, the display of technical ability with use of HTML, CSS, and JS can be described as nothing less than impressive, for a Software Engineer Apprentice.
 The code works but I don't know why - kidding!